 - Bake cookies at 350°F for 10 to 11 minutes, until they are puffed and cracked.
 They are ready when the edges begin to set, but the center is still soft and shiny.
 They will look underdone in the middle, but they will continue to bake outside the oven.

-- Let crinkles cool into the baking sheet for 2 minutes, for the cookies to set, then transfer them to a wire rack to finish cooling.
+- Let cookies cool into the baking sheet for 2 minutes, then transfer them to a cooling rack.

 Kate